AkshatM/about-qbox/README.md

 # Our Work

+Under the hood, Qbox is just a glorified state machine embedded in a Layer 7 proxy.

 Source code for Qbox is [here](https://github.com/CSCI-2952-F/qbox).
-We present a report that doubles as high-level design documentation and benchmark results [here]().
+We present a report that doubles as high-level design documentation and benchmark results [here](https://github.com/AkshatM/about-qbox/blob/master/qbox_final_report.pdf).

-To see how well this performs, we wrote Terraform scripts that automatically built GKE clusters in a variety of service mesh topologies using microservices adapted from Istio's bookinfo demo.
-We also built a baseline cluster with a central broke, using RabbitMQ as our choice.
+To see how well this performs, we wrote Terraform scripts that automatically built GKE clusters in a variety of service mesh topologies using microservices adapted from Istio's bookinfo demo [here](https://github.com/CSCI-2952-F/qbox-cluster).
+We also built a baseline cluster with a central broker (RabbitMQ) and the same services [here](https://github.com/CSCI-2952-F/baseline-qbox-cluster).

+# Should you use this in production?

+Qbox was and will remain a *prototype*.
+It is a minimum viable product.
+A short summary why you shouldn't use as-is in production:

+1. We chose to only implement support for HTTP requests and no other protocols for simplicity.
+2. We chose to implement serial sequential unicast (sending transactions in order one after the other), again for simplicity.
+This greatly impacted performance, and we now believe sending transactions in parallel would have improved our performance significantly.
+3. Qbox is written in pure Python 3 using its inbuilt HTTP server, rather than anything optimized for fast performance at runtime.

+We believe future work should build on top of existing high-performance service mesh proxies like Envoy, and embed our framework for translating network behaviour into state machine bahviour.
+This solves all of the prior problems.

 # Authors